wangsha0/permiDenied/README.md

 # permiDenied
-A new project, and B clone by https
+A new project, and share to wangsha0,success.

+B clone by https

 last time, use ssh-pub:xhm